-The Apache Connection
+The Apache Connection class contains information

 related to the network connection associated with the current request.

-You can obtain the Connection
+You can obtain the Connection instance associated

-with the current request using the Request::connection()
+with the current request using the Request::connection() method.

 Table B.3, “Apache Connection Methods” contains the exhaustive list of methods, in alphabetical order.
 The documentation of each method follows.